Social Media and Mental Health

 The More Social Media You Use, the Less Happy You Are

-Believe it or not, no matter how many connections you have on social media, you’re likely to feel more isolated.
+Believe it or not, no matter how many connections you have on your social media sites, you’re likely to feel more isolated.
 This comes from a study of 11 different social media sites (Facebook, Google+, LinkedIn, etc) looking at feelings of social isolation. “… it turned out that the more time people spent on these sites, the more socially isolated they perceived themselves to be.”

 You May Be Addicted